ncsa/MayomicsVC/README.md

 This work was a product of the Mayo Clinic and Illinois Strategic Alliance for Technology-Based Healthcare.
 Special thanks for the funding provided by the Mayo Clinic Center for Individualized Medicine and the Todd and Karen Wanek Program for Hypoplastic Left Heart Syndrome.
 We also thank the Interdisciplinary Health Sciences Institute, UIUC Institute for Genomic Biology and the National Center for Supercomputing Applications for their generous support and access to resources.
 We particularly acknowledge the support of Keith Stewart, M.B., Ch.B., Mayo Clinic/Illinois Grand Challenge Sponsor and Director of the Mayo Clinic Center for Individualized Medicine.
 Many thanks to the Sentieon team for consultation and advice on the Sentieon variant calling software.

-# Quick steps to run the workflow
+# Steps to run the workflow

 # Objective